Nominating a Non-Profit

 The awarded organization must agree not to create, sell, or distribute a list with our members' contact information, and agree not to solicit our members directly for further contributions.
 It must also agree to mail personal receipt letters for tax deduction purposes to each 100+ Women Who Care OMY donor.
 Lastly, the awarded non-profit must be willing to send a representative to our next meeting to share how the money was or will be spent.

 Note that organizations who are awarded the donation have a waiting period of two years before they are eligible to receive a donation again.
 If a non-profit is presented but not awarded the donation, it can be considered again at the very next meeting if randomly chosen again.
-Organizations that are presented but not awarded the donation often win the donation the second or third time they are presented.
+Organizations that are presented but not awarded the donation often are awarded the donation the second or third time they are presented.